READ 6300: Foundations of Reading and Writing (3 credit hours)

-READ 6300 Foundations of Reading and Writing (3 hours).
 The elements of emergent literacy: phonemic awareness, phonics, vocabulary development, fluency, and comprehension, are explored.
 Assessment techniques and the reading/writing needs of all learners, including the exceptional and culturally diverse are also examined.
 Research based approaches, practices and materials are emphasized, as well as the importance of professional development, modeling, and leadership.

 Interpreting psychological, sociological, and educational factors affecting the reading process.
-A case study will be developed for identifying and analyzing reading disabilities.
-OFFERED SUMMER I ONLY.
-PREREQ: ENGL 6360.
+A case study will be developed for identifying and analyzing reading disabilities (Co-requisite: READ 6330L and READ 6340).